Unstructured data

 You learned about how you can store unstructured data in a graph.

-In the next task, you will use Python and the Neo4j GraphRAG package for Python to split split text into chunks and create embeddings from them.
+In the next task, you will use Python and the GraphRAG Python package to split split text into chunks and create embeddings from them.